Best antivirus software of 2023

 We know how time-consuming it can be for casual users to install and test multiple antivirus programs when looking for the right one.
 For that reason, we tested over 30 programs ourselves so you won’t have to.

 Referring to independent testing labs is a common practice here at Tech Lapse, but we also download the antivirus programs and use them ourselves to see how they function.
+This way, you receive unbiased information that should help you decide which is the right online security tool for you.

 We then focus on testing the different features of the antivirus programs and see how they perform.